EpicBrainUser/python-booklet/python_booklet.typ

 \
 Note that the input function takes input as a string unless you cast it otherwise.

-Also you can put a string to be printed to standard output as a parameter to the input function in parentheses.
+Also you can put a string to be printed to standard output as a #gls("parameter") to the input function in parentheses.

 - `len`
 Function: Returns the length of the thing that was passed into it\